network overlays

 Branch office security

-With traditional network solutions, branches connect back to the data center, with the data center typically providing Internet access.
-The application world has evolved, and branches directly consume applications such as Office 365 in the cloud.
+With traditional network solutions, branches connect back to the data center, which typically provides Internet access.
+However, the application world has evolved, and branches directly consume applications such as Office 365 in the cloud.
 This drives a need for branches to access these services over the Internet without going to the data center for Internet access or security scrubbing.

 Extending the security diameter into the branches should be possible without requiring onsite firewalls / IPS and other security paradigm changes.
 A solution must exist that allows you to extend your security domain to the branch sites without costly security appliances at each branch—essentially, building a dynamic security fabric.